MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - The Azure SDK for Python is composed solely of over 180 individual Python libraries that relate to specific Azure services.
 There are no other tools in the "SDK".

 - When running code locally, authenticating with Azure relies on environment variables as described on [Configure your local dev environment](configure-local-development-environment.md).

-- You install the library packages you need with `pip install <library_name>`, using the library names on the [Python SDK package index](azure-sdk-library-package-index.md).
+- To install library packages with pip, use `pip install <library_name>` using library names from the [package index](azure-sdk-library-package-index.md).
+To install library packges in conda environments, use `conda install <package_name>` using names from the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
 For further details, see [Install Azure libraries](azure-sdk-install.md).
-(Packages for Conda are also in preview, see [Introducing the Azure SDK for Python (Conda) Preview](https://devblogs.microsoft.com/azure-sdk/python-conda-sdk-preview/).)

 - There are distinct **management** and **client** libraries (sometimes referred to as "management plane" and "data plane" libraries).
 Each set serves different purposes and is used by different kinds of code.
 For more details, see the following sections later in this article:
   - [Provision and manage Azure resources with management libraries](#provision-and-manage-azure-resources-with-management-libraries)